jennybc/happy-git-with-r/03_workshops.Rmd

 These are battle-tested instructions, so most will succeed.
 We believe in you!
 If you have trouble, you can open an issue [here](https://github.com/jennybc/happy-git-with-r/issues) and we *might* be able to help in the days leading up to your workshop (no promises).

-*For rstudio::conf 2017 Orlando, we will have a few TAs roaming at the tutorial to help sort out issues.
+*For satRday Cape Town, we will have a few helpers in the tutorial to help sort out issues.
 Get as far as you can.
 Every bit helps.*

 Try this.
 Give it about 1 - 2 hours.
 If you hit a wall, we will help: